 Conflicts of Interest in Research

 LSUHSC-NO encourages faculty, staff, students, house officers, and other employees to participate in meaningful professional relationships with industry, government, and private entities.
 These relationships are established for mutually beneficial reasons and many times produce knowledge and intellectual property that will help the community at large.
 However, these relationships may create financial or non-financial interests that have the potential to create a bias in decisions.

-Chancellor’s Memorandum #35 (CM-35) - The "Individual and Institutional Conflicts of Interest in Sponsored Projects" policy seeks to maintain a reasonable balance between competing interests, gives LSUHSC-NO the ability to identify and manage financial and non-financial interests, and minimizes the reporting and other burdens on investigators.
-This policy meets the federal regulations governing the disclosure and reporting of financial conflicts of interest.
+Chancellor’s Memorandum #35 (CM-35) Updated 2/26/2018 - The "Conflicts of Interest (COI) in Research" policy seeks to maintain a reasonable balance between competing interests, gives LSUHSC-NO the ability to identify and manage financial and non-financial interests, and minimizes the reporting and other burdens on investigators.
+This policy meets the federal regulations governing the disclosure and reporting of financial conflicts of interest (FCOI).

 - New Grant Applications